Leftover Chicken: How to Cook a Whole Chicken to Make 3 Meals

 I saved a ton of money and time buying one whole chicken and making it into three wonderful meals.
 Buying whole chickens is much more economical than just getting boneless skinless chicken breast.
 Whole chickens have a better variety of meat and nutrition available as well.
 Making delicious meals from leftover chicken is super easy.

-Dark meat actually as more flavor than white meat and stays moister when cooked.
+Dark meat actually has more flavor than white meat and stays moister when cooked.
 People who only eat the breast are missing out on a lot of wonderful eating.
 I love the idea of not wasting any part of the chicken, so we are being respectful of the life of the animal.
+Click here to see more ways to cut down on food waste and save your money!

 How to use leftover chicken three ways